tymyrddin/blue/source/docs/diy/mailserver/index.rst

   :alt: Overview

 Version 0.1: Notes on setting up a mailserver to detect phishing attacks and prevent MitM attacks.
-The below configurations were for a debian 9, and need to be updated and DMARC added.
-A work in progress ...
+The below configurations were for a debian 9.
+Not much has changed.

 .. toctree::
    :glob: